 The DXC Foundation is a registered 501(c)(3) charity in the U.S. that provides structure to our philanthropic activities, ensuring that our giving aligns with our mission and values.
-Foundation gifts align with established focus areas and are approved by the DXC Foundation board.
+Foundation gifts align with established focus areas and are approved by the DXC Foundation board of directors.
 In addition to financial giving, the DXC Foundation provides opportunities for employees to participate in foundation programs as well as organize workplace volunteer efforts for the good of the community, employees, and company.
-Our balanced, integrated approach provides for greatest impact in areas of major importance to DXC, including:
+The DXC India Foundation aims to improve the social mobility of underrepresented/underprivileged groups by collaborating with non-profit partners on fostering digital literacy and the learning of new skills, particularly in Science, Technology, Engineering and Mathematics (STEM).
+Our balanced, integrated approach enables the greatest impact in areas of major importance to DXC, including:

 - Education.
-Fostering global literacy, with a focus on STEM for children from kindergarten to college age - Health and wellness.
-Enhancing people's health and wellness at a local and global level, with a focus on veterans, the disabled, and child hunger and poverty - Disaster relief.
+Fostering global literacy, with a focus on STEM learning for children from kindergarten to college age - Health and wellness.
+Enhancing people's health and wellness at a local and global level, with a focus on veterans, people with disabilities, and challenges related to child hunger and poverty - Disaster relief.
 Supporting emergency assistance to those in need, after a disaster or period of crisis or trauma

-19.1.
+20.1.
 Disclosure 413-1: Operations with local community engagement, impact assessments, and development programs

 DXC Technology does not complete social or environmental impact assessments (including gender impact assessments).
 However, as a company, we recognize there are challenges for overall attraction to studies in STEM education fields as well as for attracting women to this market.
-As a social investment in this space, our DXC Foundation runs global STEM education programs to help young students engage in STEM activities, with some initiatives and targets for underprivileged and underrepresented participants (girls, minorities, people with disabilities).
+As a social investment in this space, our DXC Foundation runs global STEM education programs to help young students engage in STEM activities, with some initiatives and targets for underprivileged and underrepresented participants (girls, minorities, people with disabilities)